 2. Massage Can Improve Your Cardiovascular Health

-Massage has been proven to decrease blood pressure and heart rate, and has been shown to significantly decrease in the hormone arginine-vasopressin (a major player in regulating blood pressure and water retention).
+Massage has been shown to not only decrease blood pressure and heart rate, but also significantly decrease in the hormone arginine-vasopressin (a major player in regulating blood pressure and water retention).
 Numerous controlled studies have shown significant reductions in blood pressure, heart rate, and levels of the "stress-hormone" cortisol after just 10-15 minutes of massage!